Updated: Jan 3

 ...that daylight is increasing each day?

-...that sap is flowing inside of the trees preparing for flowering and growing leaves?
+...that sap will soon flow inside of the trees preparing for flowering and growing leaves?

-...that seeds underneath the soil have begun to awaken and absorb nutrients?
+...that seeds underneath the soil will soon begin to awaken and absorb nutrients?

 ...that sometimes we need to rest before blooming?

 ...that in that rest, blooming is still happening under the surface?